Clematis - Queen of Vines

 Well-known vine with very showy blooms.
 Grow Clematis over archways and arbours, up a trellis or tree, or have it run over shrubs and hedges.
 A very versatile vine.

 The secret to growing Clematis is fertile, well-drained soil.
 Add compost or well-rotted manure to the soil.
 This vine expends a lot of energy producing big blooms and is a heavy feeder.
 Poor soil equals poor performance.
 Water deeply when required at the soil level.
 No overhead sprinklers.
-When planting your Clematis for the first time prune it back to about 12" from the ground to encourage new bushy growth.
-Most Clematis will grow 10-12' tall.
+When planting your Clematis for the first time prune it back to about 30-40 cm from the ground to encourage new bushy growth.

 Colour of blooms -- soil ph and the amount of sunlight can effect the colour of blooms, particularly the 'blues'.